-Maintaining a high level of attendee engagement after lunch is a difficult but essential task for meeting planners.
-The rate of attrition increases every hour after lunch, and unless you provide enough incentive to stay, some members of the audience will start making up excuses to leave.
+Maintaining a high level of attendee engagement after lunch is a difficult but essential task when putting together an afternoon business meeting.
+Attention rates seem to wane with every hour after lunch, and unless you provide enough incentive to stay, some members of the audience will start making up excuses to leave.
 Of course, you can’t always control the content of the afternoon sessions, but you can entice the crowd to stay by appealing to their snack cravings.
 Here are some simple and delectable snack ideas:

 As soon as a fresh batch of popcorn lands in your room, the aroma alone will generate a new level of enthusiasm for the afternoon session.
 But don’t limit your guests to one variety.
 Surprise everyone by offering a mini-buffet of popcorn selections.
 Caramel corn, chocolate drizzle, and cheddar popcorn are just a few of the options you have.
 Popcorn is great because it is relatively healthy and less expensive than baked goods.

-Do you feel like you're at a baseball game reading through these ideas?
-I promise it is sheer coincidence!
+You may feel like you're at a baseball game reading through these ideas, but I promise it is a sheer coincidence.
 Soft pretzels are a hit with almost every crowd.
 They hold up well on the line, are low in calories, and most importantly, taste delicious.
 You might want to serve your pretzels plain with condiments like salt, nacho cheese, and cinnamon sugar on the side.

 Ice Cream Novelties

-When chips and pretzels just won’t cut it for your group, a spicy alternative is to add a nacho bar to your PM snack menu.
-The concept is simple enough, you provide the chips and toppings, and your attendees get to build their own creations.
-Take the concept to the next level by adding a non-alcoholic daiquiri bar to the mix!
+When chips and pretzels just won’t cut it for your group, a spicy alternative is to add a nacho bar to your snack menu.
+The concept is simple enough; you provide the chips and toppings, and your attendees get to build their own creations.
+Take the concept to the next level by adding a non-alcoholic daiquiri bar to the mix.

-Don’t underestimate the power of PM snacks for keeping your guests engaged during those long afternoons.
+Don’t underestimate the power of snacks for business meetings that keep your guests engaged during those long afternoons.
 It is easy to look past afternoon refreshments, especially if you have blown most of your budget on breakfast and lunch.
-Keep in mind, though: The majority of donuts and muffins at a continental breakfast go untouched.
+Keep in mind that the majority of donuts and muffins at a continental breakfast go untouched.
 It might make sense to cut back on your breakfast budget and appropriate those funds towards sprucing up your afternoon offerings.